1154 Departmental Academic Advisor

 Experience: This position requires no minimum experience, however experience in either teaching, counseling and/or advisement at the university/college level is preferred.

 Skills: Excellent interpersonal skills, in particular the ability to work with the public in person and by telephone, are required.
-Strong oral and written communication skills are required.
+Strong verbal and written communication skills are required.
 Computer literacy is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES